Rudgerd History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Rudgerd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Rudgerd family to the New World and Oceana
+Migration of the Rudgerd family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Rudgerds to arrive in North America: Thomas Rudyard who settled in New Jersey in 1664; Thomas Rudyard arrived in Pennsylvania in 1682; Albert M. Ridgard, aged 36, who arrived at Ellis Island from Liverpool, in 1906.